Swatinem/rust-cache/README.md

     save-if: ""
     # To only cache runs from `master`:
     save-if: ${{ github.ref == 'refs/heads/master' }}

+    # Determines whether the cache should be restored.
+    # If `true` the cache key will be checked and the `cache-hit` output will be set
+    # but the cache itself won't be restored
+    # default: "false"
+    lookup-only: ""

     # Specifies what to use as the backend providing cache
     # Can be set to either "github" or "buildjet"